chebi-ant/Typical-Tumors/README.md

-🎮 TYPICAL TUMORS: CANCER CURIOSITY 🎮
-Show Image
-Show Image
-▼ MISSION BRIEFING ▼
-Welcome to Typical Tumors, a retro gaming-styled educational blog dedicated to making cancer science accessible, engaging, and understandable.
-This project transforms complex oncology concepts into digestible content presented through an 8-bit aesthetic.
+Typical Tumors: Cancer Curiosity is a retro gaming–styled educational platform designed to make cancer science accessible, engaging, and understandable.
+The project transforms complex concepts from oncology, cancer biology, treatment, and research into digestible explanations presented through an 8-bit, terminal-inspired aesthetic.
+By combining clear scientific communication with interactive design, Typical Tumors lowers the barrier to understanding cancer without compromising medical accuracy or sensitivity toward patients and families.
-🕹️ FEATURES

-Cancer Curiosity Blog - 50+ posts exploring cancer biology, treatments, and research Retro Gaming Aesthetic - Classic terminal green-on-black design with CRT effects Disease Dungeon - Educational game (coming soon) Interactive Resources - Learning materials and guides (coming soon) Cancer Quizzes - Test your knowledge (coming soon)

-🚀 TECH STACK

-Pure HTML5, CSS3, and vanilla JavaScript
-No dependencies or frameworks required
-Fully responsive design
-GitHub Pages hosting

-📁 PROJECT STRUCTURE
-typical-tumors/
-├── index.html              # Main homepage
-├── blog/                   # Blog post directory
-│   ├── immunotherapy.html
-│   ├── cell-cycle.html
-│   ├── prevention.html
-│   └── [additional posts...]
-└── README.md              # You are here
-🎯 GETTING STARTED

-Clone this repository
-Open index.html in your browser
-Navigate through the retro gaming interface
-Click "EXECUTE" on any blog post to read

-📝 ADDING NEW BLOG POSTS

-Create a new HTML file in the blog/ directory
-Use existing posts as templates
-Update the blog section in index.html to link to your new post Maintain the retro gaming style and terminology

-🌐 LIVE SITE
-Visit the live site at: https://chebi-ant.github.io/Typical-Tumors/# 🎨 DESIGN PHILOSOPHY

-Accessibility - Complex science made simple
-Engagement - Gaming terminology and visual style Accuracy - Evidence-based cancer information Compassion - Sensitive to patients and families

-📜 LICENSE
-DO NOT EDIT WITHOUT EXPLICIT PERMISSION FROM OWNER
-💚 ABOUT
+The platform features an extensive Cancer Curiosity Blog with over fifty posts exploring cancer biology, modern treatments, prevention strategies, and emerging research.
+The site is built around a classic green-on-black visual style inspired by early computer terminals and arcade systems.
+Disease Dungeon, an educational turn-based game currently in beta, allows users to battle cancer cells while learning real oncology concepts through gameplay.
+Additional interactive learning tools and cancer knowledge quizzes are in development to further reinforce understanding through engagement.

+Typical Tumors is built using HTML5, CSS3, and vanilla JavaScript, with no external frameworks or dependencies, and is fully responsive across devices.
+The site is hosted on GitHub Pages and requires no installation to use.
+Users can explore the content by navigating the interface, executing blog posts to read detailed explanations, or entering Disease Dungeon to learn through interactive mechanics.

-Created to educate and empower through knowledge.
-Cancer affects millions, and understanding it shouldn't require a medical degree.
+The design philosophy of Typical Tumors emphasizes accessibility by presenting complex science without unnecessary jargon, engagement through gaming language and visuals, accuracy through evidence-based information, and compassion through thoughtful presentation of sensitive topics.
+The project was created to educate and empower through knowledge, recognizing that cancer affects millions worldwide and that understanding it should not require a medical degree.

-█▓▒░ POWERED BY CURIOSITY ░▒▓█
+The live site is available at https://chebi-ant.github.io/Typical-Tumors/#.
+This project may not be edited or redistributed without explicit permission from the owner.

+Powered by curiosity.

-"Education is the most powerful weapon which you can use to change the world." - Nelson Mandela
+“Education is the most powerful weapon which you can use to change the world.” — Nelson Mandela